Bisxsh/WhosThatPixelmon/readme.md

 The config file for this plugin is located in `config/whosthatpixelmon/whosthatpixelmon.conf` within your server's folder.
 **Default Config File:**
 ```
-#List of potential item rewards, a random item will be selected from the list if itemRewardsEnabled=true
+# List of potential item rewards, a random item will be selected from the list if itemRewardsEnabled=true
 item=[
     {
-        #Quantity of item being given
+        # Quantity of item being given
         amount=2
-        #The ItemID of the item being rewarded, enable tooltips ingame to see itemIDs when hovering over items
+        # The ItemID of the item being rewarded, enable tooltips in-game to see itemIDs when hovering over items
         name="pixelmon:rare_candy"
     },
     {